robot5000-design/ms1-band-website/README.md

 - size of images were reducing performance.
 All images have been reduced in size.

-- form inputs have no label.
-This is for styling reasons and only placeholder text is present.
+- form inputs had no label.
+This is for styling reasons with only placeholder text present.
   An appropriate aria-label has been added to each form input for assistive technology as suggested here (https://www.w3.org/WAI/tutorials/forms/labels/#hidden).

 - pages did not have a meta description for search engine optimisation.
 This has now been added.

-_The Chrome Dev Tools Lighthouse scores are as follows:_
+_The Chrome Dev Tools Lighthouse scores are now as follows:_

 - Index Page:
   ![Index Score](./documentation/images-for-readme/lighthouse-scores/index-lighthouse-score.jpg)